splorp/kirby-paperback-export/readme.md

 Export [Kirby](https://getkirby.com/) CMS content for use with the [Paperback Book Maker](https://ritsuko.chuma.org/paperback/).

-This plugin is compatible with both Kirby 3 and Kirby 4.
+This plugin is compatible with Kirby 3, Kirby 4, and Kirby 5.

 For [Kirby 2](https://github.com/getkirby-v2) sites, download version [1.0.1](https://github.com/splorp/kirby-paperback-export/releases/tag/1.0.1) of the plugin.